iBiology/plottree/README.rst

 window.
 In the terminal, it will display the parameters and their corresponding values used for plotting the current figure.
 If you want to tune the figure a little bit, just close the figure window and you will get your terminal back.
-Inside the terminal, retrieve the last command and add some additional parameters and run the command again.
+Inside the terminal, retrieve the last command, add some additional parameters and run the command again.
 Repeat and try the optional parameters until you get a ideal figure.